LappalainenLab/edityper/README.rst

 The quality scores table is used to generate the quality plot and is designed to be read into R. Each row is a FASTQ and each column is an alignment quality score for a read within the FASTQ file.
-There are N columns where N is the maximum number of reads across all FASTQ files.
-FASTQs with fewer reads than N have NaNs to fill the rows.
+There are N columns, where N is the maximum number of reads across all FASTQ files.
+FASTQs with fewer than N reads have NaNs to fill the rows.